KUL-recon-lab/course_nucmed_tech/05_image_formation.md

 This produces a huge set of equations, and analytical solution is not feasible.

 Iterative optimization, such as a gradient ascent algorithm, is a suitable alternative.
-Starting with an arbitrary image Λ, the gradient for every {math}`\lambda_j` is computed, and a value proportional to that gradient is added.
+Starting with an arbitrary image {math}`\Lambda`, the gradient for every {math}`\lambda_j` is computed, and a value proportional to that gradient is added.
 Gradient ascent is robust but can be very slow, so more sophisticated algorithms have been investigated.

 A very nice and simple algorithm with guaranteed convergence is the *expectation- maximization (EM)* algorithm.
 Although the resulting algorithm is simple, the underlying theory is not.
 In the following we simply state that convergence is proved and only show what the EM algorithm does.
 The interested reader is referred to appendix [](#app:em) for some notes on convergence.

-(expected-value-of-poisson-variables-given-a-single-measurement)=
+(sec:expect_a_b)=
 ### Expected value of Poisson variables, given a single measurement

 % ''''''''''''''''''''''''''''''''''''''''''''''''''